GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/Assembly_and_RE.md

 - Since function arguments are also passed on the stack, there needs to be space for any that this function wants to pass to another.
 So while a function might only need x amount of bytes for local variables, $esp is often decremented by a bigger bytesize so that there is space for function arguments.
 # More assembly instructions

-- `sete`, `setl`, `setge`, all check the result of the previous `cmp` operation, and respectively store the result in the operand passed to it(set equal, set less, set greater equal )
+- `sete`, `setl`, `setge`, all check the result of the previous `cmp` operation, stored in the CPU flags, and respectively store the result in the operand passed to it(set equal, set less, set greater equal )
 - `shl` and `shr` are used to shift bits left and right.
 - `movzx` is a `mov` instruction that also pads the remaining bytes with zeros.